forta-network/docs/docs/private-alerts.md

 }
 ```

-This will tell the Forta protocol not to display the emitted alerts in Forta Explorer, as well as not to associate the alert with any block/transaction.
+This will tell the Forta network not to display the emitted alerts in Forta Explorer, as well as not to associate the alert with any block/transaction.
 If you would like to reference the block/transaction, you would need to set the data yourself in the finding `metadata`.

 ## Other considerations